 An interval is the relationship between any two tones.
 Sometimes it is defined as the distance between tones, & that is one dimension to what they are.
 Yet, more than that, intervals are sounding relationships, or interactions, between any two tones.

-The open strings in standard tuning have particular set of intervals between the strings.
+The open strings in standard tuning have these intervals between the strings.
+If closed, they are the same.
+And interval types can also be described in half steps.

 Whatever line or space the note is on, is the line or space you start counting from (it is the 1).
 In the example, the first line of the staff, E, is 1, since the note-head is on that line.